microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

     ![Databases replication](./15.png)

 - To test that the DB replication is working, a simple table modification is needed.
-For this example, on the primary replica, expend the "Tables" section for the database, click on "Edit Top 200 Rows", modify one or more records and commit the changes by saving (_`Ctrl+S`_).
+For this example, on the primary replica, expend the "Tables" section for the database, select the _"HumanResources.Employee"_ table, click on "Edit Top 200 Rows", modify one or more records and commit the changes by saving (_`Ctrl+S`_).
 As you can see, in this example a change was made to _"ken0"_ title and the number of vacation hours for _"rob0"_.

     ![Expending database for primary](./16.png)